nissan/learn-elixir/README.md

 > Another way to do it is to provide iexw.bat which is basically just a call to iex.bat --werl.

 [Further reading on `iex`](https://hexdocs.pm/iex/IEx.html)

+### The `atom` data type
+[Article](https://zxq9.com/archives/1456) on the logic behind the `atom` data type, and why it makes sense in Erlang world> Little snippets below that kinda summarise my takeaways from this:
+>The common definition you’ll hear most frequently is something like:
+>>An atom is a label.
+Its only meaning is itself.

+>...you might be puzzled at why we have all these little strings that aren’t really strings.

+>..atoms being a much nicer and dramatically more flexible version of global enumerated types that let us write code in a more natural style that uses normal-language labels for program semantics

+>Underneath the hood Erlang maintains a running table of atom label values and translates them to integer values on the way into the system and on the way out of the system.
+The integer each atom actual resolves to is totally unimportant to you, so Erlang abstracts that detail away, but leaves the machine comparing integer values instead of doing full-string comparisons all over the place.